btimby/django-tpq/README.rst

 Function calls are dispatched via a message queue.
 Arguments are pickled, so you can send any picklable Python objects.
 Results are delivered via your configured cache.
-By default the ``default`` cache is used, but you can use the ``TPQ_RESULT_CACHE`` setting to provide an alternate name for the Django cache you want to be used for results.
-Results have a TTL of 60 minutes by default but you can adjust this using the ``TPQ_RESULT_TTL`` setting.
+By default the ``default`` cache is used, but you can use the ``FUTURES_RESULT_CACHE`` setting to provide an alternate name for the Django cache you want to be used for results.
+Results have a TTL of 60 minutes by default but you can adjust this using the ``FUTURES_RESULT_TTL`` setting.

+* Note that if you use a very short TTL and start polling after it has already expired, you will never see results.
+Further, if you use wait, you will wait forever.

 Tasks are executed by a daemon started using a Django management command.